How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Question 2: Is your staff licensed, bonded, and insured?

 These are absolutely vital!
-All pest control companies in the US must have a license, and that license will need to be issued by the state you live in, since the requirements differ for each state.
+All pest control companies in the US must have a license.
+That license will need to be issued by the state you live in, since the requirements differ for each state.

 Bonding is also important, as this covers liability for any accidental damages to your home.
 Insurance covers any accidental injury or damage to the exterminators and their equipment.